marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 To go back to your home page you'll have to type it in your browser address bar.

+To create the sketch bin file to be uploaded as firmware, go to the menu Sketch/Export compiled binary

 # Networking consideration
 The code assume that you are using a DHCCP server on your main router on your network and expect to have an IP address automatically delivered by the DHCP server.